More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Materials and Methods

 \subsection{Statistical analyses}

+For statistical analysis, the 64 channels were grouped into 6 scalp sites (Figure \ref{fig:mtrf_framework}C): prefrontal (FP); frontocentral (FC); centroparietal (CP); parieto-occipital (PO); left temporal (LT) and right temporal (RT) \cite{Ma2021RegularityRandomnessAgeing}.
+The maximum CTS per site served as the dependent variable to capture the strongest local tracking response while reducing dilution from weakly responsive electrodes.
 To examine how CTS is modulated by SCD severity, mTRF models and expressive styles, we fitted a linear mixed effect model in \textit{R} with \textit{lme4} \cite{Bates2014FittingLinearMixedEffects} as in Equation \ref{eq:lme_cts}:

-where $\text{SCDS}$ refers to the SCDS scores, $\text{Model}$ refers to mTRF models fitted with three different feature sets (Ac, Se, Ph), $\text{Site}$ refers to the six scalp sites (see \cite{Ma2021RegularityRandomnessAgeing} for details): prefrontal (PF); frontocentral (FC); centroparietal (CP); parieto-occipital (PO); left temporal (LT) and right temporal (RT).
-Age, gender, education years, MoCA-HK score, PTA, perceived valence, arousal, dominance and enjoyment were included as covariates, along with the participant-specific random effects.
-PTA was derived as the average of the hearing thresholds at 500, 1000, 2000 and 4000 Hz \cite{Bolt2024NeuralEncodingLinguistic}.
+where $\text{SCDS}$ refers to the SCDS scores, $\text{Model}$ refers to mTRF models fitted with three distinct feature sets (\textit{Aco}, \textit{Seg}, \textit{Pho}), $\text{Site}$ refers to the six scalp sites.
+Covariates included age, gender, education years, MoCA-HK score, PTA, perceived valence, arousal, dominance and enjoyment, along with the participant-specific random intercepts.
+PTA was defined as the average of the hearing thresholds at 500, 1000, 2000 and 4000 Hz \cite{Bolt2024NeuralEncodingLinguistic}.

 The full model in Equation \ref{eq:lme_cts} was then reduced to a simpler model with backward elimination.
-Type-III ANOVA was conducted on the reduced model, and all post-hoc comparisons were conducted with estimated marginal means using \textit{emmeans} \cite{Lenth2025EmmeansEstimatedMarginal}.
+Type-III ANOVA was then performed, and all post-hoc comparisons were conducted with estimated marginal means using \textit{emmeans} \cite{Lenth2025EmmeansEstimatedMarginal}.